Village Wooing (1962 film)

 Village Wooing is a 1962 Australian television play directed by William Sterling and starring Michael Denison and Dulcie Gray who were touring Australia at the time.
 It was based on the play by George Bernard Shaw.

 It was the first Australian TV production of a play by George Bernard Shaw.

 Plot

 In the 1930s a young woman, "Z", an assistant in a village shop, determines to marry a man, "A". she meets on an ocean liner.
 She fails, but the two meet again when the writer is on a walking tour going through the woman's village on Wiltshire Downs.
 He fails to recognise her but she suggests he buy an annuity for an elderly shop owner and take over the business.
 He says if he did that she could stay on as an assistant but that she could make her own matrimonial arrangements.

-He buys the business.
-She then tries to convince him she has wifely qualities.
+He buys the business, and she then tries to convince him she has wifely qualities.